 We are delighted to present a new publication, the Open Arts Journal.

 The Open Arts Journal addresses the demand for a rigorously compiled, peer-reviewed platform for arts scholarship open to diverse participants.
 Our dissemination is global, spanning multiple communities including practitioners and historians of art, architecture and design, curators and arts policy-makers, and researchers in the arts and heritage sectors.

 Open Arts Journal emphasises innovation, in content and medium and by virtue of a bespoke digital design.
 Our contributors encompass a wide range of scholars, from professionals to provocateurs, with original visual essays and polemics; reflections on art from curators, historians and artists; and the fruits of rigorous theoretical, historical or longitudinal research.

-Our content is fully searchable and highly visible to the main search engines, major libraries around the world (including the European Library), leading indexes of arts and humanities journals, and a growing list of arts practitioner and scholarly associations.
+Our content is fully searchable and highly visible to the main search engines, major libraries around the world (including the European Library), and a growing list of arts practitioner and scholarly associations.
 Every contribution carries a permanent Digital Object Identifier (DOI) and is protected under a Creative Commons licence.
 We have provided the option to download entire issues in low resolution, in order to ensure accessibility for our readers using a low bandwidth or with only fleeting or limited access to the web.
 Images on the site are searchable through captions and clickable cross-references, and a complement of high-resolution versions is there in our image gallery to assist with ‘close looking’.
 As a UK-based publication, we have submitted a nomination for archiving within the UK Web Archive, British Library, under the Non-Print Legal Deposit Regulations 2013 (nomination pending).